 Discretionary spending includes marketing, sales, professional fees, occupancy and equipment, depreciation and amortization and other expenses.
-We currently estimate our discretionary spending for the year ending December 31, 2022 to range from \$49.0 million to \$57.0 million, which presumes the pandemic dissipates and spending migrates toward pre-pandemic levels.
-This range also includes spending on our digital assets initiative and is dependent on the rollout of WisdomTree Prime[TM] and the launch of additional products and services.
+We currently estimate our discretionary spending for the year ending December 31, 2023 to range from \$56.0 million to \$59.0 million.

-Not included in the guidance above are any potential non-recurring expenses we may incur in response to the Schedule 13D filed with the SEC on January 24, 2022 by ETFS Capital Limited.
-Such expenses could be material to our results of operations for the year ending December 31, 2022.
+Not included in the guidance above are any potential non-recurring expenses we may incur in response to a potential proxy contest.
+Such expenses could be material to our results of operations for the year ending December 31, 2023.